cosmos/cosmos-sdk/docs/architecture/adr-065-store-v2.md

 database that backs the SC layer.
 This `KVStore` will be explicitly namespaced to avoid collisions and will act as the primary storage for (key, value) pairs.

-While we most likely will continue the use of `cosmos-db` to allow for flexibility and iteration over preferred physical storage backends as research and benchmarking continues.
+While we most likely will continue the use of `cosmos-db`, or some local interface, to allow for flexibility and iteration over preferred physical storage backends as research and benchmarking continues.
 However, we propose to hardcode the use of RocksDB as the primary physical storage backend.

 Since the SS layer will be implemented as a `KVStore`, it will support the following functionality: